jfarmer831/Python/README.md

 # Python
-Python programming projects
+Python programming projects.

-for Project DataScrape I completed the NewsScraper and Message App.
+For Project DataScrape I completed the NewsScraper Application and Message Application.